Definition:

 – Implementation cost

-– Need for the creation of specialized content
+– Need to create specialized content

 – Technological limitations for some users